Travel, experience, conserve with

 1. Day 1: Depart UK

-2. Day 2: Arrive Bogotá and afternoon excursion in Villavicencio
+2. Day 2: Arrive Bogotá & Afternoon Excursion in Villavicencio

-We arrive into Bogotá in the early morning where we are met on arrival and transfer through the Colombia Andes to the outskirts of Villavicencio.
-We check-in to our hotel for a two-night stay and have some time to relax after our flight.
+We arrive into Bogotá in the early morning where we're met on arrival and transfer through the Colombia Andes to the outskirts of Villavicencio.
+We check-in to our hotel for a 2-night stay and have some time to relax after our flight.

 Accommodation: Rancho Camana, 2-nights

-3. Day 3: Full day exploring Villavicencio and the surrounding area
+3. Day 3: Full Day Exploring Villavicencio & the Surrounding Area

 We spend the full day out in the field in search of this region's mammals and birds.
-There is a fantastic range of mammals that we could observe during the course of the day including ornate titi, Brumback's night monkey, giant anteater and southern tamandua.
+There are a fantastic range of mammals that we could observe during the course of the day including ornate titi, Brumback's night monkey, giant anteater and southern tamandua.
+Bird highlights could include hoatzin, scarlet ibis, scarlet and red-bellied macaws, chestnut-eared aracari, king vulture and much more.

 We spend the morning searching for any species that we haven't seen so far during our time near Villavicencio.
-Afterwards, we transfer back to Bogotá where spend the night and there is also the option of visiting a nearby wetland for some birding depending on how long the journey takes and the weather conditions.
+Afterwards, we transfer back to Bogotá where we spend the night.
+There's also the option of visiting a nearby wetland for some birding depending on how long the journey takes and the weather conditions.

 Accommodation: Hilton Garden Inn, 1-night

-Following our early morning flight to Manizales, we visit a local coffee finca for a guided tour of the plantation, whilst also taking in the colourful and abundant birdlife, and finishing with coffee tasting and a delicious local lunch.
+After a relaxed breakfast, we begin our journey north toward the Andean city of Manizales.
+En route, we stop at a local coffee finca for a guided tour of the plantation, taking in the colourful and abundant birdlife that thrives in the area.
+The visit concludes with a coffee tasting and a delicious local lunch.

-7. Day 7: Morning birding at Hacienda del Bosque
+8. Day 9: Morning Birding at Hacienda del Bosque & Transfer to Rio Claro Reserve

 Accommodation: Los Colores Hotel Campestre, 2-nights

-Today, we will explore the Rio Claro Nature Reserve which is a haven for wildlife and is home to numerous bird and mammal species.
-Some of the notable mammal highlights that we could encounter today are slivery-brown bare-faced tamarin, varied capuchin and neotropical otter if we are lucky.
-As for birds, we will visit an oilbird cave and hopefully observe some of the endemic species of Magdalena Valley, such as white-mantled barbet, spectacled parrotlet, beautiful woodpecker and sooty ant-tanager.
+Today, we explore the Rio Claro Nature Reserve which is a haven for wildlife and is home to numerous bird and mammal species.
+Some of the notable mammal highlights that we could encounter today are silvery-brown bare-faced tamarin, varied capuchin and neotropical otter if we're lucky.
+As for birds, we visit an oilbird cave and hopefully observe some of the endemic species of Magdalena Valley, such as white-mantled barbet, spectacled parrotlet, beautiful woodpecker and sooty ant-tanager.

-11. Day 11: Birding transfer to the Sierra Nevada de Santa Marta
+10. Day 11: Birding Transfer to the Sierra Nevada de Santa Marta

 Accommodation: Mountain House, 3-nights